 Yao is an extensible, efficient open-source framework for quantum algorithm design.
 Yao features generic and differentiable programming of quantum circuits.

-Silq is a new high level quantum programming language developed by ETH Zurich.
-The intent is do provide a language that enables code that is shorter and simpler, less error prone, and more intuitive that existing lower level programming languages.
+Silq is a new high-level quantum programming language developed by ETH Zurich.
+The intent is to provide a language that enables code that is shorter and simpler, less error-prone, and more intuitive than existing lower level programming languages.